thethien8a/My-Cursor-Rules/global-rules/using-codespace.md

-# RULE 4: Codebase Investigation Playbook
+# RULE 2: Serena MCP Codebase Investigation Playbook

 **OBJECTIVE:** To systematically understand any new codebase, regardless of size or complexity, using Serena MCP's symbol-level analysis tools.
 This is not a reading exercise; it is an investigation.